 With these three simple maintenance steps, you can safeguard your garage door from cold-weather stress and keep it in pristine condition, allowing you to come and go as you please year-round.

 Remove any gunk or grease build-up on the garage door track.

 As you use your door more and more, over time, debris can build on the track and rollers, which interferes with how easily it opens and closes.
 Eventually, your tracks may become so clogged that your garage door can’t open and close at all, which can be pretty inconvenient when temperatures reach those winter lows.
 If yours is snagged, this could be a likely culprit.
 Start from inside the garage, and use a cloth to wipe away and remove any grease build-up.

-Lubricate all moving parts.
-Once you’ve cleaned the tracks, use regular grade machine oil (make sure to avoid heavy axle grease) to lubricate the rollers, track, hinges and bushings.
-These parts can stick and become stalled when it’s cold out, and the lubrication will help get those parts operating smoothly again.
+Once you’ve cleaned the tracks, use regular grade machine oil (avoid heavy axle grease) to lubricate the rollers, track, hinges and bushings.
+These parts can stick and stall when it’s cold outside, and the lubrication will help get those parts operating smoothly again.

-Since you use it every day, your garage door will see a lot of wear and tear over time.
-Weather-stripping at the bottom of the door can often crack after extended use, which can allow snow and ice inside your garage, thus causing the door to free shut.
+Since you use it every day, your garage door will wear down over time.
+Weather-stripping at the bottom of the door can often crack after extended use.
+Cracked weather-stripping can allow snow and ice underneath the door and inside your garage, which will cause the door to free shut.